ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 This section is not applicable if the Verifier appraisal policy does not require CoBOMs.

 All the available Concise Bill Of Material (CoBOMs) tags are collected from the selected CoRIMs.

-CoBOMs which are not within their validity period, or reference tags that are not available to the verifier, are discarded.

 The Verifier processes all CoBOMs that are valid at the point in time of Evidence Appraisal and activates all tags referenced therein.